Alfresco/alfresco-identity-service/README.md

 [Keycloak Clustering](https://www.keycloak.org/docs/4.5/server_installation/#_clustering)

-**_!!NOTE_** Be aware that Keycloak recommends that [sticky sessions](https://www.keycloak.org/docs/4.5/server_installation/#sticky-sessions) are used so keep that in mind if choosing to use a different ingress type other than nginx.
+**_NOTE:_** Be aware that Keycloak recommends that [sticky sessions](https://www.keycloak.org/docs/4.5/server_installation/#sticky-sessions) are used so keep that in mind if you choose to use a different ingress type than nginx.

 ## Customizing the Realm